 For other people, further appointments are appropriate.
 If you are referred for counselling, you may be offered up to four more sessions.
 This may be with the practitioner you saw for your first appointment, or it may be with a different person.
 You will then see that same person for all your sessions.
 It is likely that there will be a short wait for this; possibly up to 3 or 4 weeks at busy times of the year.
 We work as members of a team and if it emerges that a different support is more appropriate to your needs this will be discussed with you and you will be referred to an alternative practitioner.

 MISSED OR CANCELLED SESSIONS

 There is a heavy demand for all of the services within Student Counselling and Wellbeing, so if you are unable to attend a session please cancel your appointment giving as much notice as possible.
-You can do this by email, telephone or via another trusted person.
-We will do our best to offer you an alternative appointment if the cancellation is due to illness or other exceptional circumstances.
+You can do this by email and we will do our best to offer you an alternative appointment if the cancellation is due to illness or other exceptional circumstances.

-If you wish to cancel, please use the contact details below.
+If you wish to cancel, please contact us at firstname.lastname@example.org

 DO I HAVE TO PAY?

 No. For all University of Leeds students, Student Counselling and Wellbeing is a free service.

 While you are waiting